Jorge Barredo Ferreira

 FPGA-oriented HW/SW co-design for graph workloads.
 Bachelor thesis: Accelerating PageRank with ZCU102-ES2 FPGA (10/10, Honours).

 Novel Techniques for Embedded Fuzzing with Side-Channel Analysis and Seed Optimisation.
-Frameworks: CARNYX, GJALLARHORN, GAFLERNA, TRENTI.
 Supervised by Dr. Maialen Eceiza and Dr. Mikel Iturbe.
-International doctorate mention awarded for research stay at UCL.
+International doctorate mention for research stay at UCL.
+Official announcement ↗

-Thesis: Protocol for Avoiding Negotiation Reset due to Eavesdropping in Quantum Key Distribution.
-Proposed a protocol improvement for QKD networks that prevents negotiation session resets caused by passive eavesdropping — a vulnerability in BB84-based implementations that can disrupt key exchange without triggering standard intrusion detection.
+Thesis: Implementation of a Protocol for Avoiding Negotiation Reset due to Eavesdropping action in Quantum Key Distribution.
+Proposed a QKD protocol improvement preventing session resets caused by passive eavesdropping in BB84-based networks.

 Thesis: Accelerating PageRank with ZCU102-ES2 FPGA.
-Implemented the PageRank graph algorithm on the Xilinx ZCU102 UltraScale+ MPSoC, exploiting HW/SW co-design with Vivado HLS to achieve significant speedup over CPU baselines through memory access optimisation and pipeline parallelism.
+HW/SW co-design with Vivado HLS.
 Supervised by Miquel Moretó Planas (BSC).

 Let’s Connect